nogibjj/nba-cli-tool/README.md

 - `Head to Head Games`: Table of all games played so far in the season.
 - `Head to Head Stats`: Some descriptive statistics based on above table.
 - `Head to Head Score Difference Probability`: Score difference probabilites based on the above table (Please account for Skew & Kurtosis).
-- `Scaled Points Stats`: Some descriptive statistics based on matches withing the Historical Start & End days.
+- `Scaled Points Stats`: Some descriptive statistics based on matches between the Historical Start & End days.
 Each observation used in this dataset was scaled by the relative strength of the opponent.
-This was done so that performance in each game can be comparable regardless of the opponent.
+This was done so that performance in each game can be comparable regardless of the opponent and across games.
 The scaling is based on custom team ranking calculations.

 ## Future Work